cocodelabs/cocode.org/content/pages/privacy-policy.md

 ### Questions

-Questions about the Terms of Service should be sent to [support@cocode.org](mailto:support@cocode.org).
+Questions about the Privacy Policy should be sent to [support@cocode.org](mailto:support@cocode.org).